 If something is clearly bad behavior, we move on quickly to the other steps… especially if there’s imminent danger of harm to a person or a possession – then we’d jump straight to step 5 – consequences.
 Or if your child is having a full-out tantrum, you may need to just remove them from the situation and explain later.

 But sometimes the ‘misbehavior’ that we notice and react to is really not that big of deal.
 Sometimes the behavior is just annoying to us but not really bad.
+(If this is the case, can you just ignore it?)
 Or sometimes, our kids just surprise us by doing something we didn’t expect them to do and we react negatively before we really think about it.
 And then next thing we know, we’re caught in a battle of wills about something, and we realize part way through that it’s a battle not worth fighting, but we don’t want to back down because then our child learns that they can out-argue us.

 When you encounter one of those moments of “I can’t believe she just did that!”, stop and think before reacting.
 Share your thought process with your child…. “hmm… I need to think about whether it’s OK to do that.”
 Once you’ve decided, explain your decision to them so you both know the rules for the future.